CIVIC ENGAGEMENT AS A CATALYST FOR CIVICS EDUCATION

-Civic Engagement, service-learning and other community projects offer a means to engage diverse learners in authentic work that profoundly motivates because it matters in the world.
+Civic Engagement, service-learning and other forms of community-based learning engage diverse learners in authentic work that profoundly motivates because it matters in the world.
 Emerging America Director, Rich Cairn, has been a national leader in this field since the 1980s.

-Several of Emerging America's fellow members of the Library of Congress TPS consortium members focusing on civics education are linked on the website of Barat’s Citizen U, and listed below:
+Several of Emerging America's fellow members of the Library of Congress Teaching with Primary Sources Consortium have developed apps on civics education, linked at the website of Barat’s Citizen U, and listed below:

 Citizen U is a multidisciplinary, inquiry-based civics curriculum using primary sources for elementary, middle, and high school students to foster civic knowledge, skills, and dispositions.